hailstorm-hs/hailstorm/demo/hailstorm.md

   * Bolt C's LWM = desired snapshot clock: .green[**save**]
   * Bolt D's LWM &lt;= desired snapshot clock: .red[**wait**]
   * Bolt E's LWM = min(LWM C, LWM D) &lt;= desired snapshot clock: .red[**wait**]

 ---

+## Sinks

+* Sinks are the gateway to the real world - after all computation is finished, they perform user-specified actions

+* They receive tuples from upstream bolts are are able to perform any kind of computation they want on the tuples

+* Unlike bolts, they are not snapshotted and non-idempotent operations may result in real-world issues.

+* Sinks are the only part of the Hailstorm system where a user is allowed to execute impure code.

+---